2025 Phoenix Mercury season

 The 2025 Phoenix Mercury season was the 28th season for the Phoenix Mercury of the Women's National Basketball Association, and the second season under general manager, Nick U'Ren, and head coach, Nate Tibbetts.
-It will be the first season since 2012 without 11-year veteran and 2014 WNBA champion Brittney Griner under contract, signing with the Atlanta Dream in free agency.
-It will also be the first season following the retirement of 3-time WNBA champion and WNBA all-time leading scorer Diana Taurasi who spent all 20 of her WNBA seasons (2004–2014, 2016–2024) with the franchise.
+It was the first season since 2012 without 11-year veteran and 2014 WNBA champion Brittney Griner under contract, who signed with the Atlanta Dream in free agency.
+It was also the first season following the retirement of 3-time WNBA champion and WNBA all-time leading scorer Diana Taurasi who spent all 20 of her WNBA seasons (2004–2014, 2016–2024) with the franchise.
+This was Phoenix's first winning season since 2021.
+They went on to reach the 2025 WNBA Finals, losing to the Las Vegas Aces in 4 games, in the first best-of-seven championship series in WNBA history.